 It is estimated that upwards of 3 million people will benefit from this project

 80% is funded by the European Union (EU), the remaining is funded by Christian Aid.

 Over the last decade, Christian Aid and its partners have reached remote communities without access to energy across Africa and Latin America.

-Women will be able to increase their income by selling preserved foods at a better price when there is low market supply.
+As a result, women will be able to increase their income by selling preserved foods at a better price when there is low market supply.

 Solar powered irrigation systems will enable women to cultivate larger areas, increasing production and reducing time spend on gathering water.

 Solar lighting will reduce kerosene emissions and provide cheaper access to lighting for household activities.

 Through access to sustainable energy products, communities will be able to reduce expenditure on unsustainable energy sources, including wood, kerosene and batteries.